BLOG

 A Project Management Framework

-There are several factors that should be in place to ensure that your company has the framework to enable proper project management, which will include:
+There are several factors that should be in place to work to your company has the framework to enable proper project management, which will include:

-• Senior Leadership Commitment: As a company looks to formalize their commitment to utilizing project management standards it is important to ensure that the senior leadership is in support of this effort and will hold the organization accountable to using project management standards on projects that are strategic in nature or are in support of key objectives.
+• Senior Leadership Commitment: As a company looks to formalize their commitment to using project management standards it is important to work to the senior leadership is in support of this effort.
+And will hold the organization accountable to using project management standards on projects that are strategic in nature or are in support of key objectives.

 • Project Managers: Anyone serving in the capacity of a project manager will possess the skills or will receive training on the necessary project management skills before they perform as a project manager.